-There is no better way to see Germany than with Romantic Road trip.
-This picturesque route takes you through the forests, mountains, and small storybook towns of Bavaria.
+There is no better way to see Bavaria than driving the Romantic Road.
+This picturesque route takes you through the forests, mountains, and small storybook towns of Germany.

 If you will be driving in many different European countries, you may want to get an International Driving Permit (IDP).
 This is a Driver’s License that is valid for over 150 Countries.